-The Anti –bullying Coordinator in our school is: - Richard Smith
+The Anti –bullying Champion in our school is: - Julia Wallace

 Their responsibilities are: -

-The nominated Governor with the responsibility for Anti- bullying (Behaviour) is: - Louise Bett
+The nominated Governor with the responsibility for Anti- bullying and Behaviour is Paul Allen

 The repetitive, intentional hurting of one person or group by another person or group, where the relationship involves an imbalance of power.
 Bullying can be physical, verbal or psychological.
 It can happen face-to-face or through cyberspace.

 Baiting can be used in bullying both on and offline.
 It can be used to bully someone to get 'a rise' out of them and it can be used to antagonize those who might be bullying others to get them to bully.
 Sometimes baiting is used secretively to try and get a person to explode in a rage or react negatively/loudly so that they get in to trouble.